Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <figcaption> Figure 5.
 Trend Analysis of Cumulative Drought Anomalies from July 1998 to June 1999   </figcaption>
 </figure> <br>

-<p> Similarly, the semivariogram in Figure 5 shows distant values on the right side of the figure, which denotes high and low values being diffused from the mean (or in other words, high and low values are autocorrelated with one another).   </p> <br>
+<p> To display the spatial autocorrelation of the recorded values at weather stations, a semivariogram was created (Figure 6).
+Similarly, the semivariogram in Figure 5 illustrates distant values on the right side, indicating that both high and low values are dispersed from the mean.
+In other words, high and low values exhibit autocorrelation with one another.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/637kvtM.jpeg" alt="Semivariogram" style="width:100%;max-width:625px">